Student plan for the fall semester

 - Get tested: All residents will be tested for coronavirus infection as part of the move-in process, and will be periodically retested over the academic year.
 Information regarding testing will be provided closer to move-in day.

-- Stay safe: Face coverings are required in public spaces as well as six-foot physical distancing between residents wherever possible.
+- Stay safe: Face coverings are required in all indoor and outdoor spaces on campus, as well as six-foot physical distancing between residents wherever possible.
 Face coverings are not required in residents' private rooms, but six-foot physical distancing between residents is expected wherever possible.
 Guest visitation will continue to be suspended for the fall semester to limit non-resident traffic in housing facilities.

 Dining and retail